Duo FAQs

 Instructions to Add or Change Duo Settings

-Duo and Your Campus Email
+Duo and University Email

 Duo uses a standard called modern authentication.
 Some older email clients do not use this standard.
 You may need to upgrade your email client before you enable Office 365 email or if you are having trouble logging into Office 365 faculty and staff email after enabling Duo.